noravth/business-ai-day/README.md

 Another SAP AI Service is [Data Attribute Recommendation (DAR)](https://help.sap.com/docs/data-attribute-recommendation/data-attribute-recommendation/what-is-data-attribute-recommendation).
 Here you can find example code to train a regression model using DAR: [Data Attribute Recommendation - Training a regression model](https://community.sap.com/t5/application-development-discussions/may-developer-challenge-sap-ai-services-week-3/td-p/13701838)

 ## Exercise 4 - Joule
+In this exercise you will learn how to implement a custom Joule capability.
+The example below adds a weather API to Joule.
+- First you need to install the Joule CLI.
 [Install Joule CLI](https://help.sap.com/docs/joule/service-guide/install-and-update-command-line-interface)
+- Here are more infos on Joule capabilities
 [Infos on Joule](https://help.sap.com/docs/joule/joule-guide/build-capability?state=DRAFT&version=DEV)
+- This is the exercise reporitory
 [Joule exercise repo](https://github.tools.sap/DAS-Samples/joule-functions-example/blob/main/tutorials/weather/index.md)